shaylahinkley/gvsu-cis357-camera-camerax/docs/index.md

         tools:ignore="RtlCompat" />
     </androidx.constraintlayout.widget.ConstraintLayout>
     ```

-## Opening the camera, taking an image, and creating an image  - MainActivity.kt
+## Opening the camera, taking an image, and creating an image file  - MainActivity.kt
 1. Navigate to `GradleScripts/build.gradle (Module: MyProgressApp.app)`
 2. Scroll to the bottom where you see `dependencies`.
 In between the `brackets {}` add the following code if they do not already exist.
 These dependencies will be needed prior to starting the project.